This guide will help you quickly get started with Semly and understand how to analyze your brand’s visibility in AI answers.

 Sources help you understand why AI recommends certain brands and where it gets its information from.

-Good practice: look for sources where your competitors show up often and your brand is absent or has a low share.
+Good practice: look for sources where your competitors appear often and your brand is missing or has a low share.
 These can be good places for further content, PR, or SEO activities.

 After analyzing the report, go to the Recommendations section.
 This is where Semly shows specific actions that can improve your brand’s visibility in AI.